Experiencing fraud is an inevitable aspect for businesses operating online, particularly when exploring how online

-Step 3: Once in possession of stolen credit card information, a fraudster tests and then exhausts the credit card, showcasing a practical example of how online fraud takes place.
+Step 3: Execution of the fraud – once in possession of stolen credit card information, a fraudster tests and then exhausts the credit card, showcasing a practical example of how online fraud takes place.

 Now that a fraudster is in possession of credit card information, either from buying it from a black market or by stealing information themselves, the first step is to separate the active cards from the inactive cards.

 They will usually test the stolen credit cards by making small purchases online (typically in the range of just a few dollars) to see if the transaction will go through.
 If the transaction is successful, they will attempt to max out the credit cards to their full potential.

 Depending on how much information the fraudster has stolen (phone number, email, social security number, billing and delivery address, passwords, etc.), they can, with varying degrees of success, pass themselves off as the legitimate cardholder.
 Often, they are able to get past an online merchant’s fraud screenings because of the information that they have at their disposal.

 Now that we’ve demonstrated the ease with which a fraudster acquires and uses stolen credit card information, let’s explore the enforcement issue.

 Prosecuting for online fraud is quite difficult, for many reasons.

 First, an investigation often crosses state, if not international, lines, causing jurisdictional issues to arise.
 If the online merchant is based in Orlando, Florida, and the real cardholder lives in Austin, Texas, and the fraudulent purchase was shipped to a Montpelier, Vermont, this raises the question of where the crime was committed.
 On top of that, when a crime involves multiple states, federal law enforcement may also be involved, raising the number of stakeholders further, and complicating the question of ownership of investigating the crime.

 Second, evidence can be in short supply.
 When a fraudster impersonates a cardholder, uses a new email address, rents a mailbox under an assumed name, and attempts other methods to escape detection, little evidence may be available to tie the actual fraudster to the attempt.
 Authorities might not have enough evidence to bring a case.